gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Shudarga is family too,"
 he said,
 looking past her at the horizon.
-"She's my father's something something cousin.
+"She's my father's second cousin.
 She could have joined the race for the throne, but she wanted to be a scholar instead, a real one.